 Classic rhubarb pie meets its match with this creamy old fashioned rhubarb and custard pie recipe.
 Instead of using a basic rhubarb jam or pie filling, this recipe blends freshly cut fruit with a simple homemade custard.
 The result is a perfectly sweet, creamy complement to the tartness of the rhubarb.

 A light and fresh pie you can make any time of the year by using frozen rhubarb when fresh isn’t available.
-If you enjoy the flavor that rhubarb adds to strawberry rhubarb crumble or rhubarb coffee cake, then you’ll love this old fashioned pie with rhubarb in every bite.
+If you enjoy the flavor flavor that rhubarb adds, then you’ll love this old fashioned pie with rhubarb in every bite.

 We love a good pie in the South, and even though we can’t grow rhubarb, we still love the flavor it can add to desserts.
 My grandmother made me a fan of rhubarb.
 She spent a lot of time in Idaho where it grew wild.
 She added it to everything.

-The rhubarb in this pie is cooked with a sweet custard, resulting in a unique fruit custard pie similar to a peach custard pie.
+The rhubarb in this pie is cooked with a sweet custard, resulting in a unique fruit custard pie with a texture similar to a peach custard pie.

-This pie is eaten cold or at room temperature, so if you’re going to add a topping, it should be whipped cream.
+This rhubarb custard pie recipe is eaten cold or at room temperature, so if you’re going to add a topping, it should be whipped cream.
 Save the vanilla ice cream for a cherry streusel pie.

 With only a few steps to follow, this will be one you come back to every year when you start to see rhubarb in the grocery.